Crievewood UMC

 By the baptism of his suffering, death, and resurrection

-you gave birth to your church,
+you gave birth to your Church,

 delivered us from slavery to sin and death,

-and made with us a new covenant by water and the Spirit.
+and made with us a new covenant

 When the Lord Jesus ascended,